France signals intention to pull rest of its troops out of Mali

 France sent troops to Mali in 2013 to stop al-Qaeda-linked militants from storming the capital, Bamako, after the fighters had seized cities in the north, including storied Timbuktu.
 After that successful mission, French flags draped over balconies as people cheered on the foreign soldiers.

-But over the last decade, the extremists regrouped and drilled further into Mali’s countryside while spilling into neighboring countries.
+But over the past decade, the extremists regrouped and drilled further into Mali’s countryside while spilling into neighboring countries.
 Malians wondered why the French forces in West Africa — which stood at 5,100 last year — couldn’t stop the menace.
 Some blamed the former colonial power for making it worse.

-Thousands of West Africans have died and millions have lost their homes as fighters who claim adherence to the extremist al-Qaeda and the Islamic State groups grabbed more territory.
+Thousands of West Africans have died and millions have lost their homes as fighters who claim adherence to extremist al-Qaeda and Islamic State groups grabbed more territory.
 Analysts describe it as one of the fastest-growing insurgencies in the world.

-By October 2021, a survey from Malian statistician Sadiki Guindo found that only 26.1 percent of Bamako residents had a “favorable” opinion of France, while 88 percent said they liked Russia.
+By October 2021, a survey from Malian statistician Sidiki Guindo found that only 26.1 percent of Bamako residents had a “favorable” opinion of France, while 88 percent said they liked Russia.
 Earlier this month, video showed protesters in the capital burning cardboard cutouts of the French president.

 “We don’t want the French here,” said Yacoube Sangare, a 66-year-old village council member in a region south of Bamako.
-He was 4-years-old when Mali asserted its independence from France.
+He was 4 years old when Mali asserted its independence from France.
 His parents recalled being treated as subjects.

 Simmering resentments have burst into rage, he said.
-People can’t travel far north of Bamako without risking their lives — extremists plant bombs in the roads — and with swaths of farmland cut off, it’s hard for to put food on the table.
+People can’t travel far north of Bamako without risking their lives — extremists plant bombs in the roads — and with swaths of farmland cut off, it’s hard to put food on the table.

 “We blame France for this, and our past leaders for working with them,” Sangare said.
-‘We’re ready for them to leave today.”
+“We’re ready for them to leave today.”

 The French military footprint in Mali isn’t beloved in Paris, either: One columnist for the center-left Le Monde newspaper called the situation a “diplomatic and military humiliation.”